BOARD OF DIRECTORS

 Lyra Kilston is a writer, critic, and editor in Los Angeles.
 Her writing on art, architecture, and urbanism has been published in books, magazines and websites, and produced as documentary shorts for public television.
 She has worked for such institutions as the Boulder Museum of Contemporary Art (Colorado), the Performa Biennial (New York), California Institute of the Arts, and the Getty Research Institute and J. Paul Getty Museum (California).

-Steven Matijcio is the director and chief curator of the Blaffer Art Museum at the University of Houston.
-Previously he served as curator at the Contemporary Arts Center in Cincinnati, and the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC.
+Steven Matijcio is the Executive Director of the Knoxville Museum of Art (KMA).
+Previously he served as director and chief curator of the Blaffer Art Museum at the University of Houston, curator at the Contemporary Arts Center in Cincinnati, and the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, NC.
 Matijcio is a graduate of the Center for Curatorial Studies at Bard College and has held positions in a number of galleries and museums including the Plug In Institute of Contemporary Art, the Power Plant Contemporary Art Gallery, the Art Gallery of Ontario, and the National Gallery of Canada.
 Matijcio was honored in 2010 with a prestigious Tremaine Exhibition Award for the project paperless.

 COLLABORATION